 Deborah Butterfield is an important American sculptor who began to show her work in the 1970s.
-For three decades, the single subject of Butterfield's art has been the horse.
+For four decades, the single subject of Butterfield's art has been the horse.
 Over the years, she has created a deeply moving series of variations, in style and materials, on this motif.
 Initially realistic in style, created with plaster over a steel armature, her horses by the mid-1970s were crafted with natural materials, especially mud, clay, and sticks over metal armatures.
 In later work, Butterfield adopted junk metal and industrial materials such as barbed wire, pipes, and fencing.
-Most recently, since the late 1990s, she has cast her horses in bronze from models of wood and organic materials.
+Since the late 1990s, she has cast her horses in bronze from models of wood and organic materials.

-The Madison Art Center (now Madison Museum of Contemporary Art took pride of place in having organized Butterfield's first solo exhibition in 1976.
+The Madison Art Center (now Madison Museum of Contemporary Art) took pride of place in having organized Butterfield's first solo exhibition in 1976.

 Gordon, Robert, et al. Horses: Deborah Butterfield.
 New York: Harry N. Abrams, 2003.